FlorianStuettgen/digital-infrastructure-lab/README.md

 ## Why SOC_Replay?

-SOC_Replay combines enterprise-grade infrastructure, AI-automation & security for professional research and education.
+SOC_Replay combines enterprise-grade infrastructure, AI-automation & security for research and education.

 As of December 2025, SOC_Replay is now fully operational!